freenas/freenas-docs/userguide/snippets/alertevents.rst

 -----

 %brand% provides an alert system to provide a visual warning of any conditions that require administrative attention.
-The "Alert" button in the far right corner flashes red when there is an outstanding alert.
-In the example alert shown in
-:numref:`Figure %s <alert2a>`,
-the system is warning that the S.M.A.R.T. service is not running.
+The :guilabel:`Alert` button in the far right corner flashes red when there is an outstanding alert.
+In the example alert shown in :numref:`Figure %s <alert2a>`, the system is warning that the S.M.A.R.T. service is not running.